Updated: April 27, 2026

 Photo by Volodymyr Hryshchenko on Unsplash

-Define Your Goals: What do you hope to achieve with this release?
-Increased streams, more followers, press coverage, radio play?
-Your goals will help you determine your promotional activities and, as a result, your ideal release window.
+Define Your Goals: What do you want to achieve with this release?
+Increased streams?
+More followers?
+Press coverage?
+Radio play?
+Once you determine what your goals are, then you can decide what your promotional activities will be and, consequently, your ideal release window.

-Work Backwards from Your Ideal Release Date: Once you have a target release date in mind, you can work backward, factoring in the necessary time for each promotional activity.
+Work Backwards from Your Ideal Release Date: Once you pick a release date, work backward and factor in the necessary time for each promotional activity.

 Content Creation: High-quality visuals (artwork, photos, videos), engaging social media posts, and potentially behind-the-scenes content.

-Pre-Save Campaigns: Aim to start these 4-6 weeks before release.
-This helps build momentum and ensures fans are notified the moment your track drops.
+Pre-Save Campaigns: It’s generally recommended to start these 4-6 weeks before your release, but you should consider your audience's attention span.
+This helps make sure your fans are notified when your track drops.

 Social Media Teasers: Gradually reveal snippets of your music, artwork, or videos to pique interest.